homebrewroboticsclub/brewie-mcp-server/README.md

 # Baby Brewie Powered by LLM

-We’re turning the robot into an intuitive and accessible tool using the MCP server!
+With our MCP server, your robot can now process voice commands, parse into subtasks, and call the robots APIs/modules to execute the command.
+By autonomously chaining actions together, your robot gains real utility.

 ##  Summary

-This fork adapts ros-mcp-server for the Brewie robot, adding voice control, AI vision, cryptocurrency payments, and enhanced security—while staying easy to use.
+This fork adapts ros-mcp-server for the Brewie robot, adding voice control, AI vision, cryptocurrency payments via BrewPay, and enhanced security - while remaining user friendly.

 The robot can now listen, see, and act on complex tasks safely, all through simple voice commands.

 ### New Capabilities (see [GLOBAL_UPDATES.md](GLOBAL_UPDATES.md) for more details):
 -  Voice robot control
 -  AI-powered target detection
--  Cryptocurrency payments via QR codes
+-  Cryptocurrency payments via QR codes (BrewPay module)
 -  Voice authentication for safety/security
 -  Integration with robot's action system
 -  Streamlined control interface